 4:00 – 4:45 pm: Action at the State Level

-Over a dozen states are actively considering adopting some form of carbon pricing.
-While the specifics vary (e.g., what, precisely, should the price be,, how fast will it increase, how the revenues will be used, how low-income residents will be protected and how to address concerns over cross border competitiveness with states that do not have a tax), there is clear momentum at the state level.
+Over a dozen states are actively considering adopting some form of a carbon tax.
+While the specifics vary (e.g., where to set the price and how to adjust it over time; how the revenues will be used; how low-income residents will be protected and; how to address concerns over cross border competitiveness with states that do not have a tax), there is clear momentum at the sub-national level.

 4:50 – 5:30 pm: Mobilizing to Support a Price on Carbon

-Enacting a price on carbon will take a broad coalition of interests.
-Conservatives and progressives need to work together and be willing to compromise.
-The business community has a critical role to play, as do millennials and environmental and social justice organizations.
+Enacting a tax on carbon will take a broad coalition of interests.
+The business community has a critical role to play, as do millennials.
 Success will most likely necessitate not having the "perfect be the enemy of the good."
-Our panel offers insights into theories of change, successful organizing approaches and opportunities for collaboration.
+This panel offers insights into theories of change, the importance of business making its voice heard, successful organizing approaches by student groups, and opportunities for collaboration.

 MIKE BARRETT is a State Senator for nine Massachusetts communities.
 He serves as Senate Chair of the Legislature’s Committee on Telecommunications, Utilities and Energy, whose jurisdiction covers everything from cell phones to alternative energy to public utility reform to carbon pricing.
 He previously served as Chair of the Senate Post-Audit and Oversight Committee, a unique body charged with overseeing implementation of all state programs run by the Governor and his appointees.
 Previously, Mike made his living in health care and information technology.